frankfan114/MOSE/README.md

 # Multiplicative Orthogonal Sequential Editing for Language Models

-This repo contains the source code for the paper: *Multiplicative Orthogonal Sequential Editing for Language Models*
+This repo contains the source code for the paper: *Multiplicative Orthogonal Sequential Editing for Language Models*.
+(AAAI 2026)

 Our repo is built on [EasyEdit](https://github.com/zjunlp/EasyEdit/tree/main).
 We thank them for their excellent work.
 Please follow its instructions for installation.